Wellness Workshop & Self Care Day 2026

 Want to sponsor this event?
 Email us at cdpcompany501c3@gmail.com for details on how you can support healthy dancers in Cleveland and gain exposure in the dance community, starting at rates of $50

-Big thanks to our sponsors thus far: Cleveland Dance Project & Limelight Coworking
+Big thanks to our sponsors thus far: Cleveland Dance Project, Ohio Arts Council, and Cuyahoga Arts & Culture

 Jessica Bennett’s dance career led to her curiosity in Yoga, because many choreographers were using the practice to warm up the mind and body for rehearsals and performances.
 Her yoga practice became a priority, for not just physical benefits, but for emotional and spiritual health as well.
 In 2014, she completed her 200 hr RYT at Yoga Vida NYC, a program grounded in Vinyasa with influences of Ashtanga.
 Jessica completed the Yoga intensive at Parmarth Niketan Ashram, where she was able to sharpen her skills and knowledge of yoga philosophy, pranayama, meditation, and chanting.
 Learning from lifelong yogis in the homeland of the practice was incredibly influential on her teaching.
 In 2017, she completed her Prenatal Yoga Teacher Training certificate through Blooma Yoga at Kripalu Center For Yoga & Health in Massachusetts.
 Her interest and passion for breath work was deepened because of its benefits for pregnancy, labor, and childbirth.
 She is currently completing her masters in Clinical Mental Health Counseling at the University of Akron where she hopes to integrate her passion for mindfulness and movement with her focus on mental health and becoming a licensed counselor.
 Jessica can be found teaching a variety of classes at Yoga Place, Yoga Central, CDP Studios and for private clients.
 Jessica's classes are a movement meditation with an emphasis on alignment and breath.
 When leading a class, she hopes to meet each student where their body, mind, and soul are at!

-2:15pm-3:15pm Puppy Yoga Flow with Jessica “DiBa“ Bennett, Student Clinical Mental Health Counselor.
-With the puppies of Geauga Mama Dogs & Pups Rescue.
+2:30-3:30pm Puppy Yoga Flow with Jen Fiala and the puppies of Geauga Mama Dogs & Pups Rescue.

 Join us for Puppy Yoga!
 Students can expect an all-level vinyasa yoga flow class while enjoying the company of puppies roaming about the room.
-DiBa will start the class by giving students a chance to meet the puppies.
-Then you will be led through various poses and sequences and end with a relaxing savasana, possibly cuddling a puppy.
-DiBa will offer modifications to meet you where you’re at whether you’re new to yoga or having been practicing for years.
-The puppies will provide joy!
+You will be led through various poses and sequences and end with a relaxing savasana, possibly cuddling a puppy.
+Jen will offer modifications to meet you where you’re at whether you’re new to yoga or having been practicing for years.
+Enjoy an additional hour of puppy hang out and social time with participants from 3:30-4:30.

 *Email us with any allergies / puppy fears and we will offer a puppy-free alternative!